Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon -

 Western Lady Ferry Service

 This page is devoted to postcards and photographs of the Western Lady Ferry Service which operates between Torquay and Brixham.
 It was associated with the use of the famous ex-Naval Fairmile 'B' launches over many years.
+The last of these was withdrawn in 2006.
+Operations are combined with Dartmouth Riverboats.

 By 2007 there were only four surviving Fairmile 'B' launches in the UK:-

-Western Lady (RML535) - Private ownership (ex-Torbay)
+Western Lady (RML535)- Private ownership (ex-Torbay)

 Western Lady IV (RML526) - Private ownership (ex-Torbay)